ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 with the remaining portions going to the litter pools (Equations :eq:`20.14)`, :eq:`25.11`, and :eq:`25.14`).
 Putting live stem C and N into the litter and biofuel pools is in contrast to the approach for unmanaged PFTs which puts live stem C and N into dead stem pools first.
-Leaf C and N pools are routed to the litter and biofuel pools, in contrast to that of unmanaged PFTs and non-biofuel crops, which put leaf C and N into litter pools only.
+Biofuel crop leaf C and N pools are routed to the litter and biofuel pools, in contrast to that of unmanaged PFTs and non-biofuel crops, which put leaf C and N into litter pools only.
 Root C and N pools are routed to the litter pools in the same manner as natural vegetation.

 .. math::